Skip to contents

 Guide for generating cohorts using CohortGenerator

-This guide will provide examples of using the CohortGenerator package to generate cohorts in R. In this vignette, we will walk through the process of downloading cohorts from ATLAS and look at the options available for generating the cohorts.
+This guide will provide examples of using the CohortGenerator package to generate cohorts in R. In this vignette, we will walk through the process of building a cohort definition set cohorts and look at the options available for generating the cohorts.

 Basic Example

-We can create cohorts using ATLAS and download them for generation in R. To do this, we will use the ROhdsiWebApi package to download some cohort definitions to R:
+We can create cohorts using ATLAS and download them for generation in R using the exportCohortDefinitionSet function of the ROhdsiWebApi package.

 )